niteshraika/niteshraika/README.md

 # Hi there 👋, I'm Nitesh Raika Mongar
-#### I'm Nitesh from Bhutan, I'm well versed in Web design, development and networking assignments and I really enjoy Learning languages and frameworks like Vuejs, Laravel, as well as work in Wordpress.
+#### I'm Nitesh from Bhutan, I'm well versed in Web design, development and networking assignments.

 ### Skills and Experience